Clinical pharmacology

-Clinical pharmacology has been defined as "that discipline that teaches, does research, frames policy, gives information and advice about the actions and proper uses of medicines in humans and implements that knowledge in clinical practice".
-Clinical Pharmacology is inherently a translational discipline underpinned by the basic science of pharmacology, engaged in the experimental and observational study of the disposition and effects of drugs in humans, and committed to the translation of science into evidence-based therapeutics.
+Clinical pharmacology is "that discipline that teaches, does research, frames policy, gives information and advice about the actions and proper uses of medicines in humans and implements that knowledge in clinical practice".
+Clinical pharmacology is inherently a translational discipline underpinned by the basic science of pharmacology, engaged in the experimental and observational study of the disposition and effects of drugs in humans, and committed to the translation of science into evidence-based therapeutics.
 It has a broad scope, from the discovery of new target molecules to the effects of drug usage in whole populations.
-The main aim of clinical pharmacology is to generate data for optimum use of drugs and the practice of 'evidence based medicine'.
+The main aim of clinical pharmacology is to generate data for optimum use of drugs and the practice of 'evidence-based medicine'.

 Clinical pharmacologists have medical and scientific training that enables them to evaluate evidence and produce new data through well-designed studies.
 Clinical pharmacologists must have access to enough patients for clinical care, teaching and education, and research.
 Their responsibilities to patients include, but are not limited to, detecting and analysing adverse drug effects and reactions, therapeutics, and toxicology including reproductive toxicology, perioperative drug management, and psychopharmacology.

 Modern clinical pharmacologists are also trained in data analysis skills.
 Their approaches to analyse data can include modelling and simulation techniques (e.g. population analysis, non-linear mixed-effects modelling).

 Branches

-Clinical Pharmacology consists of multiple branches listed below:
+Clinical pharmacology consists of multiple branches listed below: